Testing Local Lorentz Invariance with Laser Tracking of the LAGEOS and LAGEOS II Satellites

+{We can take advantage of the two independent measurements of the longitudes $\ell_0$ of the LAGEOS satellites to reduce the error in the measurement of the parameter \(\alpha_1\).
+As widely discussed in \cite{2025PhRvD..98d4034L}, the main systematic error on these observable is due to the imperfect knowledge of the Earth's quadrupole coefficient $\bar{C}_{2,0}$ used in the POD.
+Following Kozai \cite{1959AJ.....64..367K}, and neglecting the contribution of the terms of \(\mathcal{O}(e^2)\), we can relate the error $\delta\bar{C}_{2,0}$ with that of the longitude rate $\delta(\dot{\ell}_0)$:}

+{By using equations (\ref{eq:errC20}) and (\ref{eq:long2}) together, we can treat the longitudes $\dot{\ell}_0^{LG1}$ and $\dot{\ell}_0^{LG2}$ obtained by the PODs of LAGEOS and LAGEOS II as the left-hand sides in a linear system of two equations in two unknowns.
+The two unknowns are the variables $\delta\bar{C}_{2,0}$ and $A_1(t)$.
+The latter accounts for the possible contribution of $\alpha_1$ at the annual frequency, decoupled from its primary systematic error, $\delta\bar{C}_{2,0}$}.
+The system to solve is:

+with $K_1^{LG}$ and $K_2^{LG}$ the coefficients multypling $\alpha_1$ and $\delta\bar{C}_{2,0}$ in Eqs. (\ref{eq:long2}) and (\ref{eq:errC20}).
 We are interested in detecting a signal, related to our observable, that varies with annual period and with a well defined phase.
-To isolate this signal from the other frequency components (see Figure \ref{fig:FFT1}), we adopt a Phase-Sensitive Detection (PSD) scheme: a homodyne demodulation at the target frequency (the annual one) and phase, followed by a low-pass filter \footnote{The periodic signal that we wish to detect, after the homodyne detection, splits into a continuous component, and in a periodic component with a frequency double that of the initial one, and both components with an amplitude half of the initial one.
+To isolate this signal from the other frequency components, we adopt a Phase-Sensitive Detection (PSD) scheme: a homodyne demodulation at the target frequency (the annual one) and phase, followed by a low-pass filter \footnote{The periodic signal that we wish to detect, after the homodyne detection, splits into a DC component and a periodic component with a frequency double that of the initial one, and both components with an amplitude half of the initial one.
 This signal is low-pass filtered for the final analysis and measurement.}.
 In this way we obtain the amplitude of the target signal as a function of time at zero frequency.
-In conclusion, applying the phase-sensitive detection to Eq. (\ref{eq:long2}), we finally obtain:
+In conclusion, applying the phase-sensitive detection to the solution $A_1(t)$ of the system (\ref{equ_comb}), we finally obtain:

+where \(\phi_0=\lambda_0-\lambda_{PF}\).
 This DC component represents the possible violation signal to be extracted from the final data.